 My acupressure to prepare the pelvis for birth was always varied: I kept looking for the tense spots.

-Acupressure from SSW 39 - direct energy downwards to the end: Stimulation of the feet
+Acupressure from week 39 - direct energy downwards at the end: Stimulation of the feet

-In both Indian Ayurveda and Traditional Chinese Medicine, one hears a lot about the so-called flow of energies through the body.
-Under the birth and to stimulate its beginning, there was of course a very clear direction in which I wanted to direct my energy: downward.
+In both Indian Ayurveda and Traditional Chinese Medicine, we hear a lot about the so-called flow of energies through the body.
+During childbirth and to stimulate its beginning, there was of course a very clear direction in which I wanted to direct my energy: downwards.

-I always made sure not to overload myself and to do the exercise only as long as I felt comfortable.
-I never looked at the clock - I guess I did everything from 30 seconds to 8 minutes on the mat.
-I always opened the window wide for the foot exercises, put a blanket around my shoulders, focused on my deep breath and actively imagined how the flow of energy from my head towards my feet steadily caressed my baby.
-This may sound a bit esoteric, but it helped me a lot to prepare for the birth and to give space to all the processes in my body without tensing against them.
+I always made sure that I didn't overload myself and only did the exercise for as long as I felt comfortable.
+I never looked at my watch - I guess I did anything from 30 seconds to 8 minutes on the mat.
+I always opened the window wide for the foot exercises, put a blanket around my shoulders, focused on my deep breathing and actively imagined how the flow of energy from my head towards my feet constantly caressed my baby.
+This may sound a little esoteric, but it really helped me to prepare for the birth and give space to all the processes in my body without tensing up against them.

 Breathing, focus & co.: What else helped me besides acupressure

-Besides the physical support of my body so close to birth, breathing and the emotional focus on the upcoming event were very important for me.
-There are many breathing exercises that are advised for birth and I personally didn't feel that you should just "memorize" them.
-Instead, it helped me to consciously choose situations where you can try out which way of breathing you find yourself responding to positively.
-For example, if you are sitting in the bathroom with constipation, you can use this situation excellently to practice letting go through your breathing with different techniques you know.
+In addition to the physical support of my body so shortly before the birth, breathing and the emotional focus on the upcoming event were very important to me.
+There are many breathing exercises that are recommended for birth and I personally don't feel that you should simply "learn them by heart".
+Instead, it helped me to consciously choose situations in which you can try out which way of breathing you react positively to.
+For example, if you are sitting in the bathroom with constipation, you can use this situation to practise letting go through breathing using various techniques that you are familiar with.

 For me personally, the breathing of choice was the following:

-Daily yoga (between 5-40 minutes was all right for me there, depending on the shape of the day) also helped me a lot for a good birth preparation.
-My favorite exercise was clearly the deep squat, which I have practiced since the beginning of pregnancy for about one to two minutes daily.
+Daily yoga (between 5-40 minutes was fine for me, depending on how I was feeling on the day) also helped me a lot to prepare for the birth.
+My favorite exercise was definitely the deep squat, which I practiced for about 1-2 minutes a day from the beginning of my pregnancy.

-I also find it helpful to really take time every day (for example, in the morning and evening) to prepare yourself emotionally for the fact that an existential and unique experience lies ahead of you.
+I also find it helpful to really take time every day (in the morning and evening, for example) to prepare yourself emotionally for the fact that an existential and unique experience lies ahead of you.
 Every birth is individual.
-I liked to sit cross-legged or in the side position with my hands on my belly and feel the movements or the calmness of the little life and actively tried to allow whatever thoughts about birth, the postpartum and becoming a mother came up.
-For the most part, I delighted in the fact that thoughts of anticipation dominated - but of course that is not always the case.
-If something seemed unresolved, I jotted it down in my mind for later or spoke it out loud directly in the situation.
-Afterwards, I discussed any fears or unresolved worries that arose with a trusted person or read up on some topics again if I didn't feel informed enough.
+I liked to sit cross-legged or on my side with my hands on my stomach and feel the movements or the calmness of the little life and actively try to allow whatever thoughts came up about birth, the postpartum period and becoming a mother.
+I usually enjoyed the fact that thoughts of anticipation dominated - but of course this is not always the case.
+If something seemed unresolved to me, I made a note of it in my mind for later or spoke it out loud directly in the situation.
+Afterwards, I discussed any fears that arose or unresolved worries with a trusted person or read up on some topics again if I didn't feel informed enough.

-During your pregnancy and birth preparation, you may come across well-intentioned advice, read articles like this one, or get news from a pregnancy app.
-Above all this, don't forget that no one knows your body and the life growing inside it better than you do.
-You decide what is right for you.
+During your pregnancy and birth preparation, you may come across well-intentioned advice, read articles like this one or get news from a pregnancy app.
+Don't forget that no one knows your body and the life growing inside it better than you.
+You decide what's right for you.
 You decide what your path is.
-And no one can tell you what to accept for yourself from all the information, what steps to take next, what to feel good about.
+And no one can tell you what you want to take from all this information, what steps you want to take next and what you can feel good about.
 You decide.

-We wish you a wonderful further journey towards birth.
+I wish you a wonderful journey towards the birth.

-If you would like to discuss the topics of acupressure and acupressure mats for birth preparation and give other expectant mothers tips or ask questions, please leave us a comment or visit us on Facebook.
+If you would like to discuss the topics of acupressure and acupressure mats for birth preparation and give other expectant mothers tips or ask questions, please visit our group on Facebook.